By Lauren Westmoreland

 The design of a disc golf course is the most crucial element in the project, according to Rhode, because a course that is not properly designed will create challenges on multiple fronts.

-“Designing a great disc golf course isn’t something you can do at your desk or at a drawing table.
-In disc golf, it’s vital to design the course on site, because every tree — and sometimes individual branches — affects the shape of the shot,” Rhode explained.
+A well-known Houck quote is that “Designing a great disc golf course isn’t something you can do at your desk or at a drawing table.
+In disc golf, it’s vital to design the course on site, because every tree — and sometimes individual branches — affects the shape of the shot.”

 During phase one, Rhode and Houck plan for the first design trip to take seven to 10 days on site.
 Houck will meet with the city, and design and mark the general areas of the fairways.
 This is referred to as the “routing” of the fairways and will show the fairway locations.